1jour1vin

 haute couture

-"The nose is wonderfully intense, ripe, and concentrated, with aromas of toasted oak.
-Supple and vibrant on the palate, the fruit is crisp and fresh, with fine yet firm tannins that lend the wine a touch of tension and structure.
+“The nose is wonderfully intense, ripe, and concentrated, with aromas of toasted oak.
+Supple and vibrant on the palate, the fruit is crisp and fresh, with fine yet firm tannins that lend the wine a touch of tension and linearity.
 Cinnamon and clove frame the brilliant fruit of blackcurrant and black cherry, with lovely acidity.
 This wine is at once rich and firm, crisp and clear, fragrant and ripe.
-There’s a lot going on here, with notes of dark, bitter chocolate as well.
+There’s a lot going on here, including notes of dark, bitter chocolate.
 It’s all unfolding.
 It needs time to relax, but it’s wonderfully nuanced and truly captivating.
-Striking and refreshing, it leaves a lasting impression.”
-(Decanter - 2023) - Delivery in a wooden case is available for orders of 1 magnum of this wine (depending on country and selected shipping method)
+Captivating and refreshing, it leaves a lasting impression.”
+(Decanter - 2023) - Delivery in a wooden crate is available for orders of 1 magnum of this wine (depending on the country and selected shipping method)

 Buy your Issan wines at the best prices in a private sale!